ni/vscode-ni-python-dataplugins/README.md

 ```
 **Step 3.** Export the DataPlugin.
 Right click on the \*.py file you want to export -> Choose "NI DataPlugins: Export DataPlugin".

+# Settings

+**Export-Path** Set the export path for all your plugins in Preferences: Open Settings -> Extensions -> vscode-ni-dataplugins -> Plugin Export Path

 # Contribute

 Contribute to this project by finding issues, requesting features or creating Pull Requests.
 General documentation about developing extensions for Visual Studio Code can be found [here](https://code.visualstudio.com/api) and [here](https://vscode-docs.readthedocs.io/en/stable/extensions/debugging-extensions/).